ScottLogic/blog/_posts/2020-09-30-power-moves.md

 title: Power Moves
 date: 2020-09-30 00:00:00 Z
 categories:
-- phughes
 - Delivery
 author: phughes
 layout: default_post
 summary: The energy transition will challenge everything especially your digital capabilities.
 The smart energy leaders are now talking to those who have been down this road before, are you?
 image: phughes/assets/power-moves.png
 ---